otrv4/otrv4/otrv4.md

 #### Sending an encrypted message to an offline participant

   * Generate and send a Non-Interactive-Auth message.
-  * Initialize the double ratcheting, as defined on the [Non-Interactive DAKE Overview](#non-interactive-dake-overview).
+  * Initialize the double ratcheting, as defined in the [Non-Interactive DAKE Overview](#non-interactive-dake-overview).
   * Transition to state `ENCRYPTED_MESSAGES`.